Swisscom

 • 2 major SAP installation types (ABAP and JAVA), and many other different SAP products

-Swisscom IT Services Group’s experience so far with Bacula Systems:
+Swisscom IT Services Group’s overall experience with Bacula Systems: